Opetushallitus/jod-yksilo-ui/README.md

 ## Download third-party UI assets

-Third-party assets such as images, fonts, and icons are stored in S3 bucket.
+Third-party assets such as images, fonts, and icons are stored in a S3 bucket.
 Guide to download assets is available in the infrastructure repository.

 ## Updating JOD Design System